kleinjoshuaa/teachyourselfCS/README.md

 I plan on primarily reading books and papers, and doing the exercises and projects as needed.

 I will start with the Core listed requirements and do the Extra items during a second iteration of this list.
-I've added some items/exercises from my own interests and from jeffz4ng's [essay on teachyourselfcs](https://jeffzh4ng.com/essays/thoughts-on-teachyourselfcs.html)
+I've added some items/exercises from my own interests and from @jeffz4ng's [essay on teachyourselfcs](https://jeffzh4ng.com/essays/thoughts-on-teachyourselfcs.html)

+Within this repo I will also post my answers to problem sets and other misc code created for this journey.
+I've had this GitHub account for over a decade.
+I hope within the next decade to complete all of the items listed.

 ## Distributed Systems
 ### Core
-- [ ] Read Designing Data Intensive Applications
+- [x] Read Designing Data Intensive Applications
+ - Absolutely phenominal read.
+ - I'll want to revisit Chapter 9-12 at some point later.
+This book is what got me started on this quest to fill in the gaps I missed by not having a CS degree
 - [ ] [Software Architecture The Hard Parts](https://www.amazon.com/gp/product/1492086894/ref=ox_sc_act_image_4?smid=ATVPDKIKX0DER&psc=1)
+ - I added this myself.
+Still waiting for it to come in the mail
 ### Extra
+- [ ] Revisit Ch.
+9-12 of Designing Data Intensive Systems
 - [ ] Read the Readings from [MIT 6.824](https://pdos.csail.mit.edu/6.824/schedule.html)
 - [ ] Read the [MIT Distributed System Reading Group Papers](http://dsrg.pdos.csail.mit.edu/papers/)
 - [ ] Implement the [KV store](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft.html) from MIT 6.824